 - Pursuing civil judgments for overpayments made by the United States under various government programs to individuals (such as Social Security, Veterans' benefits, Medicare, and Department of Defense stipends), and the collection of such judgments;

-- Pursuing the collection of monetary judgments in successful civil fraud prosecutions (such as health care fraud and procurement fraud); and
+- Pursuing the collection of monetary judgments in successful civil cases such as fraud prosecutions; and

 - Pursuing the collection of environmental fines and penalties, emanating from criminal and civil litigation;

 - Pursuing the collection of civil penalties, interest, surcharges, and costs when appropriate.

 The Financial Litigation Unit strives to collect debts efficiently and aggressively.
 Efforts include locating debtors and hidden assets in this country and abroad, setting repayment agreements, and initiating post judgment remedies such as wage garnishment.